microsoft/aksworkshop/_entries/02-01 challenge1.md

 {% collapsible %}

-Authenticate to the cluster by downloading cluster credentials from AKS
+Authenticate with Azure and obtain a `kubeconfig` file with credentials to access the cluster

 ```sh
 az aks get-credentials --resource-group akschallenge --name akschallenge